 We build a stronger, healthier community by partnering with local and statewide organizations to offer prevention services that focus on nutrition, oral health, substance use, tobacco, obesity, and youth engagement.

-Services will include:
+Programs will include:

 Provides the equipment necessary for WIC enrolled women who are breastfeeding to support their return to work or school.
 Electric breast pumps are available for loan to those needing this support.